 Sean’s content was already well optimized.
-So I only needed to make a few tweaks.
+So it only needed to make a few tweaks.

-For example, let’s look at what I recommended for Sean’s post on questions to ask references.
+For example, let’s see how Sean improved his post on questions to ask references.

-First, I asked Sean to add his target keyword (“questions to ask references”) to the body of the article:
+First, Sean to add his target keyword (“questions to ask references”) in the first 100 words of his article:

-I also recommended that he sprinkle LSI keywords (like “business references”) into his content:
+He also sprinkled LSI keywords (like “business references”) into his content: